zkutalik/ssimp_software/doc/manual.md

 - If case positions in the GWAS file do not match the reference panel positions, use use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver.

 ### Automatic header recognition

+Column names listed above are not case sensitive.
+E.g. P-value column can be named `p` or `P`.

 The column identifying the
 - **SNP-id** should be named: `ID`, `rnpid`, `snpid`, `rsid`, `MarkerName`, `snp`, `id1` or `marker`.
 - **reference allele** should be named: `REF`, `a1`, `Allele1`, `AlleleA` or `other_allele`.